eleanor-m/n_epma_analysis/README.md

 1. Run `10_peak_shapes.ipynb` to read and transform the data, produce figure 5
 2. Run `11_peak_shape_fits.ipynb` to perform background and peak fits of original and MC simulated data, and produce figure 7
-3. Run `12_peak_shape_figures.ipynb` to calculate APF values, produce figure 8 and table 2.
+3. Run `12_APF_relative_to_GaN.ipynb` to calculate APF values, produce figure 8 and part of table 2.
+4. Run `12_APF_relative_to_BN.ipynb` to calculate APF values relative to BN.
+This also produces an alternative version of figure 8, and additional numbers added to table 2.

+APF values from table 2 are used in `data/_dictionaries/apf_values.csv` and `data/_dictionaries/apf_values_relative_to_BN.csv` for quantitative analysis.

+##